MONARCH HIGH SCHOOL COUNSELING DEPARTMENT

 If you have received notice that you have been offered a seat through Open Enrollment to attend Monarch High School for the 2023-24 school year, please be sure to complete the registration process as follows:

-• Complete the appropriate linked "New to Monarch in 2023-2024 Course Registration" Form below by Feb 13th.
+- Complete the appropriate linked "New to Monarch in 2023-2024 Course Registration" Form below ASAP

 Incoming 9th graders - be sure to attend the 8th Grade Transition Night -